MMT-Bench

 FAQ

-Common questions about MMT-Bench.
+Common questions about the MMT-Bench benchmark and leaderboard.

 What is the MMT-Bench benchmark?